enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-accumulators-ii.md

 The `$max` accumulator is used to find the maximum value.
 When used with the `$group` stage, we can find the maximum value of each document from the group of documents with the same key.

-For instance, the  `pokemon` database has thousands of pokémon, and each of them has a `type` and `power` fields.
+For instance, the `pokemon` database has thousands of pokémon, and each of them has a `type` and `power` field.

 All pokémon have one of the possible types: Water, Fire, Rock, Normal, etc. However, all have different `power` levels.